citusdata/citus_docs/admin_guide/cluster_management.rst

 The :code:`run_command_on_workers` function can run only queries which return a single column and single row.

+.. _worker_security:

 Worker Security
 ###############

 For your convenience getting started, our multi-node installation instructions direct you to set up the :code:`pg_hba.conf` on the workers with its `authentication method <https://www.postgresql.org/docs/current/static/auth-methods.html>`_ set to "trust" for local network connections.
-This is also the default configuration on Citus Cloud.
-It offers reasonable security, but more may be desired.

-For instance, requiring roles and passwords for connection ensures that users must connect as only the roles permitted to them.
-This allows having users with read-only access, or hiding tables with sensitive information.
+However you might desire more security.

 To require that all connections supply a hashed password, update the PostgreSQL :code:`pg_hba.conf` on every worker node with something like this: